 - Visual Optic disc assessment

-We recommend this should be carried out at least once a year but preferably every six months.
-A full glaucoma assessment which includes all of the above tests except Triggerfish is £290.
-If you are suitable for Triggerfish IOP monitoring, this will be discussed at your evaluation and a separate appointment booked.
-The Triggerfish IOP monitoring costs £2000.
+We recommend this should be carried out at least once a year but preferably every 6 months.
+A full glaucoma assessment which includes all of the above tests is £390.
 All a small price to pay to protect your sight.
 This is the best eye screening for glaucoma using the latest technology available.
-Read about one of our patient's experiences of Triggerfish here.

 Examples of Heidelberg 4D OCT eye scanning.

 Closed angle glaucoma is a rarer form of glaucoma that can cause pain, blurring and quick onset sight loss.
 We can now scan your eyes and predict the likelihood of this occurring.
 If the scan identifies a risk you may, at any age, be entitled to preventative laser treatment which can stop closed angle glaucoma from occurring in the future.